RobertMisch/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a new array, and can't modify the previous one at all. while foreach simply moves through every element of an array

 2. What is the difference between a function and a method?

+a method is within an object or class, while functions can be anywhere

 3. What is closure?

+		closure describes lexical scope, and our ability to pass thing from the global scope down. while also protecting things inside functions and objects from unwanted use/access.

 4. Describe the four rules of the 'this' keyword.

+      1. implicit: 80% of use cases.
+Applies to objects in method. if ever confused about what it applies to, look where the object is invoke and its left of the .

+	  2. explicit: you seperate out the method into it's own function. can use .call, .apply and .bind to reuse the code

+	  3. new: you make a new object and this. refers to that new object

+	  4. window: what this. will default go to, not good to have it go there, useing 'strict' will make it flag an error if it would.

 5. Why do we need super() in an extended class?

+	it brings in all the capabilities from the parent class, including methods and key:value pairings. they also will flag an error and not work if you don't have it.

 ## Project Set up